Turn thermal alerts into the right response before heat escalates

 We had a gearbox that was overheating in our dust shed.
 Thanks to the alerts from AVIAN, we changed the oil in the gearbox and brought it back under normal operating conditions.

-“From Pilot to Prevention: How Chinook Wood Products Uses AVIAN”Integration surfaces
+“From Pilot to Prevention: How Chinook Wood Products Uses AVIAN”From the field

 Where it applies